sdroege/gstreamer-rs/docs/gstreamer-app/docs.md

 The pull mode, in which the need-data signal triggers the next push-buffer call.
 This mode is typically used in the "random-access" stream-type.
-Use this mode for file access or other randomly accessable sources.
+Use this mode for file access or other randomly accessible sources.
 In this mode, a buffer of exactly the amount of bytes given by the need-data signal should be pushed into appsrc.